 In the View Custom Attributes dialog, click Add custom attribute.

-Log off Dundas BI and log back on as the admin user for the custom attribute assignment to take effect.
+Log off Dundas BI and log back on as this user for the custom attribute assignment to take effect.

 In the Transform Element dialog, set the Element Operator to Equals.
 Then open the token menu for the Value dropdown and select the Country custom attribute token.

 Click Submit and then close the Filter dialog.
-The filter transform is now configured to filter based on the Country custom attribute value.
+The filter transform is now configured to filter based on the custom attribute values.

 Click the Process Result transform and then click the Data Preview window.
 You'll see that the data has been filtered to show only records where the Territory Name is Canada.
-Recall that this is the value of the custom attribute that is assigned to the admin user.
+Recall that this is the value of the custom attribute that is assigned to this user.

-Edit the dashboard created earlier and switch to View mode.
-You'll see that the table visualization only shows records where the Name is Canada.
+View the dashboard created earlier to see that the table visualization only shows records where the Name is Canada.

-First, go to the Admin screen and click Custom Attributes under Account Service.
+First, go to the Admin screen, expand Account Service and click Custom Attributes.

 Next, edit the administrator account, scroll down, and click Custom attributes.
-Edit the Country custom attribute.
-Click Add value to add another value to the Country custom attribute.
-Then log out and log back on for the changes to take effect.
+Edit the Country custom attribute, and click Add value to add another value to the Country custom attribute.
+Log out and log back on for the changes to take effect.

-Double-click the SQL Select transform to open its configuration dialog.
-Scroll down and click Define parameters.
+In the transform's configuration dialog, scroll down and click Define parameters.
 In the Transform Parameters dialog, click Add parameter.